johnalison/obsidian-notes/Journal/9 August 2024 Friday.md

 - making PDFs 18 with new jet def ...
 00-06-00
 	- **155** splittings!
 - Scheme to combine splittings.
+	- 1st version of code to do groupings 155 -> 49

 Working the slides describing the treatement with dressed bs.